-There have been many predictions from all forms of media about what the year 2021 would hold.
+There have been many predictions from all forms of media about what the future would hold.

 From the anime TV show Cowboy Bebop predicting we’d have an astral gate that allows for easy and lightning-fast interplanetary travel, to later editions of Do Androids Dream of Electric Sheep?, which predicted off-world colonies and scarily realistic androids.

 Well, here we are and none of that is true.
-The year 2021 began in a way that most people could have never predicted.
+Last year began in a way that most people could have never predicted.

 The global pandemic that began in late 2019 has forced everyone to adapt to change – in one form or another – and that includes businesses.

 In this article, we’re going to take a look at how businesses have had to change the way they operate from a training point of view, and how you might build a new employee training program for 2023.

 When the COVID-19 pandemic was at its worst, most companies around the world – including Wyzowl – were forced into a new way of working, practically overnight.

 According to a survey by Gartner, 82% of company leaders allowed employees to work remotely during the pandemic, at least some of the time.

 And now that the threat has decreased, some companies have decided to choose this time to make the permanent leap from an office-based to a work-from-home environment.

 One of these companies is Spotify, who introduced “My Work Mode” for their employees in a statement released in February 2021.